devyanimahajan/devyanimahajan/README.md

 ### 🪷 About Me

-I'm a Data Scientist and MSc student in Applied Data Science at the **University of Chicago**, passionate about making machine learning and AI more interpretable, impactful, and accessible.
+I'm a Data Scientist and an **MS Applied Data Science** student at the **University of Chicago**, passionate about making machine learning and AI more interpretable, impactful, and accessible.
 I love applying statistical reasoning, prompt engineering, and deep learning to solve complex real-world problems.

 -  **BA** in Cognitive Science & English Literature, Swarthmore College
--  Research in speech science, NLP, and gender conceptualisation
+-  Research in psycholinguistics, NLP, and speech science
 -  Currently building **LLMs for retail forecasting** with UNIQLO China
 -  Published with **Cambridge University Press** on psycholinguistics
 -  Exploring intersections of **ethics, interpretability, and ML**